The population of Colorado has never had more options for higher education than now.

 Regis University offers a massive collection of bachelor’s and master’s degrees, certificates and licensures.
 The university offers 49 graduate programs, 2 doctorates in Health Care, and 50 certificates and licensures.
 Bachelor’s degrees in Science and the Arts include five divisions.
 The number of programs in each division has been included (in parentheses):

 - Business, Economics and Management (11)

 - Education (1)

 - Humanities and Social Sciences (8)

 Courses include closed-captioning as needed for videos and multimedia presentations.
 Audio descriptions and transcripts provide alternatives to traditional media.
 The learning management system, WorldClass, facilitates web conferencing, media sharing, examinations, and an assignment drop box.
-Students utilize MS Lync/Skype, the MS Office Suite, Adobe Connect, Adobe Presenter, MediaSpace, Turnitin, Zoom, and Voice Thread.
-Technology use depends on the course.
+Students utilize MS Lync/Skype, the MS Office Suite, Adobe Connect, Adobe Presenter, MediaSpace, and more.

 University of Colorado Boulder

-“Boulder Connect,” the online arm of CU Boulder, gives options for undergraduate classes, Master’s degrees, certificates, and on-demand courses.
+“Boulder Connect,” the online branch of the University of Colorado Boulder, gives options for undergraduate classes, master’s degrees, certificates, and on-demand courses.
 Admissions to Boulder Connect use the same criteria as on campus.
 Undergraduate applicants need a high school diploma or GED, transcript, and ACT or SAT results.
 For graduate students, transfers of up to nine credit hours count toward the degree.